 25Tofte S. Sex offender laws do more harm than good.
 Available at: http://hrw.org/reports/2007/us0907.
-Accessed December 3, 2009
+Accessed December 3, 2009 community.
+The apprehensive mood of the residents of the community was aptly captured through the postings by two of its members which expressed thus:

-Since, I explained to my daughters about the monsters across the street, I have seen fear and terror in their faces and they sometimes refuse to sleep $alone^{26}$
+Since, I explained to my daughters about the monsters across the street, I have seen fear and terror in their faces and they sometimes refuse to sleep alone26